Connect with others who understand.

 Cancer starts with gene changes in a single cell or group of cells.
 Cancerous gene changes make a cell grow out of control, producing many copies of itself.
 When large numbers of identical cells build up in a single place, they form a tumor.
 The first tumor that forms in the body is called the primary tumor.

-Cancer often spreads from the primary tumor to other parts of the body.
+Cancer can often spread from the primary tumor to other parts of the body.
 This process is known as metastasis.
 Metastasis is also the name for a single tumor that is growing in a distant location from the primary tumor.
+Symptoms and signs of metastatic lung cancer can vary, depending on where the cancer has spread.

 Cancer can metastasize from a primary tumor in the lung to faraway organs or tissues.
-When this metastasis happens, doctors consider the distant tumors to be lung cancer.
+When this metastasis happens, doctors still consider the distant tumors to be lung cancer.
 For example, lung cancer cells that spread to the brain are lung cancer, not brain cancer.
-The cells look and act like lung cells and can be managed with lung cancer treatments.
+The cells look and act like lung cancer cells and should be managed with lung cancer treatments.

 How Does Metastasis Happen?

 Cancer cells may metastasize by moving through the bloodstream.
-Other times, they travel through the lymphatic system (a network of vessels, tissues, and organs that fights infection and gets rid of waste).
+Other times, they travel through the lymphatic system (a network of vessels, tissues, and organs that fight infection and eliminate waste).
 The process of metastasis occurs through several steps:

 • The primary tumor grows into nearby tissues, such as the tissue surrounding the lung.